-Are you keen on rocky coastlines, silky-sanded beaches, blue waters, awe-inspiring culture, and excellent food for summer?
-If the answer is yes, Italy is the right place to take a break from everything during your holidays!
-There are so many things to see in Italy, that you would need many months to visit them all.
+Are you keen on rocky coastlines, silky-sanded beaches, blue waters, awe-inspiring culture, and excellent food?
+If the answer is yes, Italy is the right place to take a break from everything!
+There are so many things to see in Italy, that you would need months to visit them all.
 But, no matter the location, they all have that “something special” that will captivate you forever.

 Palmarola Island – An Italian Secret

 How do you imagine a paradise for boaters?
 An almost uninhabited island and a wild beauty made of rocky coasts, massive crags, impressive cliffs, caverns, and hidden caves?
 Then, you can admire all these stunning features sailing around Palmarola Island!